 St. Catharines is the largest city in the Niagara Region, home to Brock University and positioned between Toronto and Niagara Falls.
-STR demand comes from visiting parents, wine tourists, and travelers using it as a Niagara base.
+STR demand comes from visiting parents, wine country tourists, and travelers using it as a Niagara base.

 What Counts as a Short-Term Rental?